Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Geometry and notation

 \subsection{General relativistic spacetime}

 Within the theory of GR, the curved spacetime geometry is described by a metric $g$.
 In a given coordinate system, the metric components are denoted as $g_{\mu\nu}$, where we use greek indices as spacetime indices taking values $0,1,2,3$.
-The metric itself is to be found as a solution of Einstein's field equation\footnote{Since we aim at applications within relativistic geodesy, we neglect the influence of a (possible) cosmological constant.}
+The metric itself is to be found as a solution of Einstein's field equation \footnote{Since we aim at applications within relativistic geodesy and for satellite orbits around the Earth, we neglect the influence of a (possible) cosmological constant.}

 Here, $R_{\mu\nu}$ is the Ricci tensor and $R$ is the Ricci scalar.
-Both are constructed from the spacetime metric, where-as the source term is given by the energy-momentum tensor $T_{\mu\nu}$.
-The tensorial equation above is a second order non-linear partial differential equation for the metric components.
-Moreover, Newton's gravitational constant $G$ and the speed of light $c$ enter as dimensional factors of proportionality.
+Both are constructed from the spacetime metric, whereas the source term is given by the energy-momentum tensor $T_{\mu\nu}$.
+The tensorial equation above is a second-order non-linear partial differential equation for the metric components.
+Newton's gravitational constant $G$ and the speed of light $c$ enter as dimensional factors of proportionality.